OSGeo/gdal/doc/source/drivers/vector/miramon.rst

 ----------------------

 -  .. lco:: Version
-      :choices: V11, V20, last_version
+      :choices: V1.1, V2.0, last_version
-      :default: V11
+      :default: V1.1
       :since: 3.9

       Version of the file.
-      V11 is a limited 32 bits for FID and internal offsets and the number of features the layer can handle.
+      Version 1.1 is limited to an unsigned 32-bit integer for FID, for internal offsets and for the number of entities the layer can handle.
       It's the default option.
-      V20 is the 64 bits version for FID and internal offsets. last_version selects to the last existing version ever.
+      Version 2.0 is the 64-bit version.
+It is practically unlimited (unsigned 64-bit integer for FID and internal offsets).
+      last_version selects to the last existing version ever.

 -  .. lco:: DBFEncoding